 - Go to the Events section in the WP admin, edit each event, and add data to the custom fields you just created.
 Adding the price is self-explanatory.
 There are 2 options for adding the 'Book Now' or 'Add to Cart' buttons:

-- You can use the WooCommerce add to cart shortcode to insert 'Add to Cart' buttons for the ticket that corresponds to each event.
+- You can use the WooCommerce add-to-cart shortcode to insert the 'Add to Cart' buttons for the ticket that corresponds to each event.
 (To learn how to do this, go to docs.woocommerce.com/document/woocommerce-shortcodes and go to the 'Add to Cart' section.)

 How to use Posts Table Pro as an event directory WordPress plugin

 If you'd like to create an event directory for WordPress, rather than a table that simply lists your events, you can make use of Post Table Pro's built-in options to add filters powered by custom taxonomies and turn Posts Table Pro into an event directory WordPress plugin.